 4. How can you differentiate asset allocation from diversification?

-On the other hand, diversification is the types of investments within each of these asset classes.
+On the other hand, diversification is the type of investment within each of these asset classes.
 Hence, they both are distinct but related strongly to each other.

 5. How many times should I contact my Financial Advisor?